Facts about the animal kingdom

 How Do Spiders Reproduce?

-Spiders are arachnid arthropods, meaning that they are related to mites, scorpions and opiliones.
-This is one of the most diverse orders in the animal kingdom with more than 45,000 known species and 114 families.
-Arachnids have a very interesting reproduction process that involves sexual dimorphism, cannibalism and communication between the male and female.
+Spiders are arachnid arthropods, meaning that they are related to mites, scorpions, and opiliones.
+This is one of the most diverse orders in the animal kingdom, with more than 45,000 known species and 114 families.
+Arachnids have a fascinating reproduction process that involves sexual dimorphism, cannibalism, and communication between the male and female.

-In this AnimalWised article we're going to take about how spiders reproduce, as well as talk about how they court, how long it takes for their eggs to hatch and more.
+In this AnimalWised article, we're going to take about how spiders reproduce, as well as discuss how they court, how long it takes for their eggs to hatch, and more.

 You may also be interested in: How Do Praying Mantises Reproduce?